Accepting PhD Students

 Biography

-I am currently working on a project studying the fate of Egyptian religion under the Roman Empire.
-In particular, I am re-examining the supposed Roman persecution of Egyptian temples launched under Augustus, and the narrative constructed by modern scholars to interpret those confiscations.
+I am currently working on a program of research studying the fate of Egyptian religion under the Roman Empire.
+I have recently published a book, Confiscation or Coexistence: Egyptian Temples in the Age of Augustus (University of Michigan Press, 2022), re-examining the supposed Roman persecution of Egyptian temples launched under Augustus, and the narrative constructed by modern scholars to interpret those confiscations.
 The Roman period was a time of massive cultural and religious change throughout Egypt, and the relationship between the state and the temples is key to understanding this time and the subsequent events.

 I teach units on Greek and Roman history, language, and archaeology, as well as classical civilisation and ancient history more broadly, from first-year to honours.
 I teach at the Monash Clayton campus and (occasionally) through the Prato Centre in Italy.
-I serve on the councils of the Australasian Society for Classical Studies and the Classical Association of Victoria, and as the Deputy Head of Orion College (Monash).
+I am proud to serve as the Head of Orion College at Monash University, as well as holding the roles of Co-Director of the Egyptology Society of Victoria and Honorary Secretary of the Classical Association of Victoria.
+I also represent Monash University on the councils of the Australasian Society for Classical Studies and MAARC.
+Beginning in 2023, I am serving as the Honours Coordinator for the School of Philosophical, Historical, and International Studies.

 Supervision interests